What is the signature of a trion in photoemission?

-The above discussion is general and remains valid when the trion COM momentum, $\vb{P}$, deviates from $\vb{w}$ (e.g. for a nonequilbirum state or an indirect gap material). \prettyref{fig:exciton-ehh-comparison}(d) shows the ARPES signature of a $\vb{P}\neq\vb{w}$ trion.
-The center of the spectrum shifts away from K, but the curvature and lineshape remain similar to a $\vb{P}=\vb{w}$ trion.
-The hard upperbound of the ARPES signal still follows a dispersion with an effective mass of $2\mh$, while the dispersion of the maximum peak intensity remains close to a replica of the valence band.
+The above discussion on effective masses and intensity peak positions is general and remains valid when the trion COM momentum, $\vb{P}$, deviates from $\vb{w}$ (\prettyref{fig:exciton-ehh-comparison}(d)).
 We compare the ARPES signatures of a finite-momentum exciton and trion.
 For an exciton with COM momentum $\vb{Q}$, the center of the ARPES replica follows \cite{rustagi2018photoemission}

 where $M$ is now the total exciton mass.
 Comparing Eqs.~\eqref{eq:ehh-center} and \eqref{eq:ex-center}, we see that the exciton and trion peak positions have the same functional dependence on the COM shift (either $\vb{Q}$ or $\vb{P}-\vb{w}$), but with different total masses and binding-energy offsets ($\EBX$ vs $\EBT + E_{\text{hh}}$).
 Therefore, when an exciton and trion have the same COM momentum shift $\vb{Q}$, their loci of maximum ARPES intensity are separated in both frequency and momentum, as illustrated in \prettyref{fig:exciton-ehh-comparison}(c,d).